-Grants in this Area aim to educate audiences about urgent environmental problems, motivate them to take action, and guide them to effective solutions.
-Our grantees specialize in strategic communication, organizational transformation, or training, and the projects they carry out are informed by cutting-edge work in the natural and social sciences.
+As of 2021 the grants in this Program Area exclusively support organizations that seek to change individuals’ and organizations’ behavior in ways that will mitigate climate change and its negative effects.
+Our grantees specialize in strategic communication, organizational transformation, or training, and the projects they carry out are informed by cutting-edge work in social change, psychology, and behavioral economics.

-The Arthur Vining Davis Foundations do not fund projects that focus primarily on environmental research, technical innovation, or policy.
-However, we recognize the importance of such work, and we aim for our grants to complement advances in these and other important fields.
+The Arthur Vining Davis Foundations do not fund projects focusing primarily on environmental research, technical innovation, or policy.
+These areas of work are crucial in addressing the climate crisis, but we aim for our grants to complement them rather than support them directly.

 AVDF is not currently accepting unsolicited requests to submit proposals, letters of inquiry, or concept papers in this Program Area.